kanthaus/kanthaus.online/user/pages/30.blog/2018-04-23_was-ist-das-kanthaus/item.en.md

     author: Laurina
 ---

-Introductions to who we are, what we do and why are often given here at kanthaus and each person does that differently.
-Here is a filmed introduction, in order to allow you to prepare, get insired or just procrastinate :-) and to possibly allow you to ask more detailed questions.
+Introductions to who we are, what we do and why are often given here at Kanthaus and each person does that differently.
+Here is a filmed introduction, in order to allow you to prepare, get inspired or just procrastinate :-) and to possibly allow you to ask more detailed questions.

 I would say this introduction is best for:
 - people who are not entirely new to the topics of saving and sharing
-- and for (potential) kanthausers
+- and for (potential) kanthausians

-Doug has written something nice about the values before under: [what's the real deal with the principles?](/governance/governancefaq)
+Doug has written something nice about the values before: [what's the real deal with the principles?](/governance/governancefaq)

-I have put down the most important bulletpoints below.
+I have put down the most important bullet points below.
 We hope everything is working with d.tube.
 Feedback via e-mail.
 Have fun watching :-)

 <div class="grav-youtube">